pawllo01/spotify-album-availability/README.md

 # Spotify Album Availability

 Show in which countries the album is available and in which it is unavailable.
 Additionally, show the label and UPC code.
+The script is also available for Deezer [here](https://github.com/pawllo01/deezer-album-availability).

 ![](images/example.png)